soundpress/RulesOfNYC/docs/c35/index.rst

    (8) accept any donations from any corporation, limited liability company, limited liability partnership or partnership not permitted to contribute pursuant to § 3-703(1)(l) of the Code or from any person whose name appears in the doing business database as of the date of such donation; provided, however, that this limitation on donations shall not apply to any donation made by a natural person who has business dealings with the city to a transition or inaugural committee where such donation is from the candidate-elect, or from the candidate-elect's parent, spouse, domestic partner, sibling, child, grandchild, aunt, uncle, cousin, niece or nephew by blood or by marriage.

-(c) In determining compliance with the donation limits of §§ 3-801(2)(b) and (d) of the Code, the Board shall total all donations from a single source to all transition and inauguration entities authorized by an elected candidate, using the standards for determining whether donations are from a single source that apply to contributions from a single source under Rule 1-04(h).
+(c) In determining compliance with the donation limits of §§ 3-801(2)(b) and (d) of the Code, the Board shall total all donations from a single source to all transition and inauguration entities authorized by an elected candidate, using the standards for determining whether donations are from a single source that apply to contributions from a single source under 52 RCNY § 1-04(h).

 (d) Loans are deemed to be donations, subject to the limits and restrictions of the Code, to the extent the loan is not repaid by, or is made after, the date of the elected candidate’s inauguration into office.